-6. It increases the lifespan of the flooring and also the concrete base, present below the flooring.
+6. It increases the lifespan of the flooring and also the concrete base present below the flooring.

-The disadvantages of concrete screed are as follows:
+Some disadvantages of concrete screed are as follows:

-2. All the ingredients of concrete screed should be given a thorough mix otherwise the strength of concrete may degrade.
+2. All the ingredients of concrete screed should be given a thorough mix; otherwise, the strength of concrete may degrade.